 The Home Repair program exceeded its goals during the program year.
 This is largely due to continued staff growth and streamlined processes.
-The Home Repair program has also partnered with the Public Works Department to provide more efficient services in permitting by providing dedicated staff to review home repair plans.
-During PY 2019, the Home Repair Program completed 56 home repairs, surpassing its annual goal for PY 2019.
+The Home Repair program has also partnered with the Public Works Department to provide more efficient services in permitting.
+During PY 2019, the Home Repair Program completed 56, surpassing its annual goal for PY 2019.